Skip to content

 let swapped = #bswap(0x12345678)

-Accepted aliases in the current compiler include:
+Accepted aliases in the compiler include:

 • #constAbs for #abs